WofiOMG/Augustus-Wiki/src/content/docs/fun/spammer.md

----
-title: Spammer
-description: Spamms chat
----
+# SPAMMER

-Spammer spams Augustus on Top! into the Chat with diffrent Modes
+Spammer spams "Augustus on Top!" in chat or diffrent custom set messages.

-## Settings
-Here you can configure the Module

-### MinTickDelay
+**MinTickDelay:**
-Sets the minimum Delay of Ticks between Messages
+Sets the minimum delay of ticks between messages.

-### MaxTickDelay
+**MaxTickDelay:**
-Sets the maximum Delay of Ticks between Messages
+Sets the maximum delay of ticks between messages.

-## Modes
+Modes
-There are 4 Modes that Spammer can operate in
+There are 4 modes Spammer can operate in:

-### RandomNumber
+RandomNumber
-Puts Augustus on Top! with Random numbers at the End
+Sends "Augustus on top!" with random numbers at the end.

-### RandomTablistName
+RandomTablistName
-Puts Augustus on Top! with Random Player Name out of the Tablist at the End
+Sends "Augustus on top!" with a random player name from the tablist at the end.

-### RandomAlphanumeric
+RandomAlphanumeric
-Puts Augustus on Top! with Random Lower and Uppercase with Numbers at the End
+Sends "Augustus on top!" with random letters (upper and lowercase) and numbers at the end.

-### None
+None
-Puts Augustus on Top! with nothing at the End
+Sends "Augustus on top!" with nothing at the end.

-## Misc
+Custom Message
-Spammer can be configured with the mode “Custom”.
-With that mode you can spam your custom message by typing .spammer [your message]
+By default, Spammer sends "Augustus on Top!" but you can change it with the command .spammer [your message] to spam any custom message.
+If you use a custom message it will replace the Augustus on top! in modes with your custom message.